wiicode/cybersecurity-framework/bronze-checklists.md

 - [ ] Identify and record essential data for regular backups.
 - [ ] Create a password policy.
+- [ ] Enforce a strong password policy and but avoid using forced/scheduled password changes.
+- [ ] Enable user ability to change and rotate passwords on their terms.
-- [ ] Decide what access controls your users need so they can access only the information and systems required for their job role.
+- [ ] Decide what access controls your users need so they can access only the information and systems required for their job role (least privilege principle).
 - [ ] Decide what staff need access to USB drives Sign up to threat alerts and read cyber local advice e.g. briefing sheets/threat reports from www.bentosecurity.org/us-cert
 - [ ] Create an inventory of approved USB drives and their issued owners, and review whether the ownership is necessary periodically